 Check the individual requirements for the EU port you are crossing below.

 The driver must follow the EU’s import and border requirements for the country they are entering.
-Further country specific information is set out below.
+Further country specific information for the main EU member states for RoRo freight is set out below.

 If the movement is being made under the CTC, the TAD must be presented by the driver to the EU customs authorities in line with the EU’s procedures.